Hansmu/nodejs/README.md

 a middleware with 4 arguments.
 If you have several, then the first come, first served model applies to them as well.
 If you throw an error outside a promise, then you don't have to use `next()`, if inside, then you do in order for the error to reach the error handling middleware.

+`multer` can be used to process sent files. `multipart/form-data` specifies that a form contains mixed data - binary and text.